Retail operations intelligence platform

 • Support data-driven decisions using reporting and analytics

-• Build a scalable interface that can later connect to a POS transaction layer
+• Build a scalable operations platform that can integrate with a live POS transaction layer without duplicating frontline register workflows

 04 · My role